back to table of contents

 There is a very extensive Pd community web site, pure-data.info, which aims to be the central resource for Pd, from documentation and downloads; to forums, member pages, and a patch exchange.

-More documentation is avalable on the Pd FLOSS site: en.flossmanuals.net/PureData/ (English) and fr.flossmanuals.net/PureData/ (French).
+More documentation is available on the Pd FLOSS site: en.flossmanuals.net/PureData/ (English) and fr.flossmanuals.net/PureData/ (French).

-Most of the interesting news related to Pd shows up on the Pd mailing list, maintained by Iohannes Zmoelnig.
+Most of the interesting news related to Pd shows up on the Pd mailing list, maintained by IOhannes Zmoelnig.
 To subscribe or browse the archives visit: http://iem.at/mailinglists/pd-list/.
 This is the best source of recent information regarding installation problems and bugs.
-It is perfectly reasonable to post "newbie" questions on this list; alternatively you can contact email@example.com for help.
+It is perfectly reasonable to post "beginner" questions on this list; alternatively you can contact firstname.lastname@example.org for help.

 Many extensions to Pd are announced on the mailing list.
 In particular, for people interested in graphics, there is a 3D graphics rendering package, named GEM, based on OpenGL, written by Mark Danks, adapted to Linux by Guenter Geiger, and now maintained by Iohannes Zmoelnig.
 You can get it from: http://gem.iem.at/, or by installing Pd Extended.